-After months of waiting, GameStop finally launched its NFT marketplace this week.
+After months of waiting, the GameStop NFT marketplace inally launched this week.
 Notably, on its first day alone, the platform garnered about $1.8 million in sales.
 As opposed, the Coinbase NFT marketplace—another much-hyped NFT platform that launched this year—raked in a little over $1 million in sales in a month.
 Here’s all you need to know about the GameStop NFT marketplace launch.

 What is the GameStop NFT marketplace?

 GameStop launched its much-awaited NFT marketplace on Monday, July 11.
 The platform will allow gamers, creators, and collectors to purchase, sell, and trade NFTs.
 The marketplace is non-custodial and built on the Ethereum Layer 2 chain.
 In essence, the platform allows users to completely own their digital assets stored on the blockchain.